jzariski/Jackson-Zariski-Projects-Genome-Science/README.md

 # UW Genome Science Projects--Beliveau Lab

-Completed Scripts--blockParse analyzes strands of DNA and identifies areas suitable for probe attachement and subsequent analysis using spectral microscopy.
+blockParseFinalJ.py analyzes strands of DNA and identifies areas suitable for probe attachement and subsequent analysis using spectral microscopy.

+   COMPLETED SCRIPTS:

    blockParseFinalJ.py --Final version of altered blockParse, includes commands for G-check and Reverse Compliment checks.
    AnalyzeFile.java --Object for bed and fastq file analyzation.
 No comments yet.